microsoft/vs-mef/doc/vsmefx.md

 ![DGML Graph for specific rejection](images/Modulo_Trace.jpg)

-## Whitelisting
+## Allowing parts rejection

-The whitelist options allows you to a specify a text file that lists parts that are expected to be rejected.
-For example, let us say that we have a file named expected.txt which contains the text "ExtendedOperations.ChainOne" and we run the command from above with this as the whitelist:
+The `--expected-rejections-file` option allows you to a specify a text file that lists parts that are expected to be rejected.
+For example, let us say that we have a file named expected.txt which contains the text "ExtendedOperations.ChainOne" and we run the command from above with this as the rejection list:

 ```
---verbose --graph . --rejected ExtendedOperations.Modulo  --file MefCalculator.dll --directory Extensions --whitelist expected.txt
+--verbose --graph . --rejected ExtendedOperations.Modulo  --file MefCalculator.dll --directory Extensions --expected-rejections-file expected.txt
 ```

-Currently, all vsmefx does with the whitelist file is indicated to the user which parts have been whitelisted in both the textual and visual outputs.
-Rather than automatically removing parts which may introduce additional confusion, vsmefx instead tries to make it to clear the user which parts have been whitelisted and let them decide how to best go about fixing this error with the above information in mind.
+Currently, all vsmefx does with the expected rejections file is indicate to the user which parts are expected to be rejected in both the textual and visual outputs.
+Rather than automatically removing parts which may introduce additional confusion, vsmefx instead tries to make it to clear the user which parts are expected to be rejected and let them decide how to best go about fixing this error with the above information in mind.

 Thus, the output of the above command is: